-Define paths AUTOLINK derives test cases from paths which have to be provided by the user (Task 4 in Figure 1).
+Define paths AUTOLINK derives test cases from paths which have to be provided by the user (task 4).
 A path is a sequence of SDL events which drive the system from a start state to an end state in the state space of the SDL system.